 4. Depression and Suicidal Tendency

 As already mentioned, Vitamin D regulates the balance of Serotonin – The mood elevator!
-Lower Vitamin D levels is accompanied by Depressed states.
-Furthermore, chronic situation can even lead to the suicidal tendencies too!
+Lower Vitamin D levels are accompanied by Depressed states.
+Furthermore, the chronic situation can even lead to suicidal tendencies too!

 5. Diabetes Mellitus